Quick Answer: ADAS Validation And Automotive AI Quality Control

 | Monitoring | Data drift, model drift, device health, field incidents, defect escape rate, retraining triggers | Will the team detect degradation after launch? |

-ADAS Perception Validation Workflow
+ADAS Scenario Validation Workflow

 - Dataset and label audit: check coverage, label guidelines, annotator agreement, class imbalance, timestamp alignment, and sensor calibration metadata.